skalogs/skalogs-bundle/README.md

 ### Exemple for test environments

-3 hosts per rancher environment :
+3 hosts per Rancher environment :
-* one for monitoring (elk, prometheus)
+* one for monitoring (ELK, Prometheus)
 * one for the cluster itself

 ## Playbooks documentation